speedie1337/spmenu/docs/docs.md

 Any text after the Tab character will be interpreted as a regular item.
 In practice, drawing an image might look like this:

-`printf "IMG:/path/to/image\tLook at that image, isn't it awesome?\n" | spmenu`
+`printf "img:///path/to/image\tLook at that image, isn't it awesome?\n" | spmenu`

 There are also a few image related arguments, such as:

 `-is`, `-ig`, `-it`, `-ib`, `-ic`, `-itc` and `-gc`.

-NOTE: Vector images (such as .svg) can be displayed too.
+Vector images (such as .svg) can be displayed too in the same way.
+This is all done using `imlib2` so as long as imlib2 support it, it can be used.

+NOTE: Also note that older spmenu scripts may use the `IMG:` prefix rather than the newer `img://` prefix.
+It is recommended that you use the `img://` prefix, but `IMG:` may be preferred if you need compatibility with older spmenu versions.

 ## Colored text